sinamathew/100DaysOfLowLevel/Day-1/README.md

   * Try using different data types and observe how they behave.

 ### Reflect:
-  * Write a short reflection on what you learned today and any challenges you faced.
+  * Wrote a blog post reflection on what I learned today and any challenges I faced.

 ## Resources:
   - Low-Level Programming - Igor Zhirkov - © 2017